Reservoir Sync Node

 DATABASE_URL=your-postgres-database-url

-For assistance setting up Prisma please visit their documentation.
+For further assistance setting up Prisma please visit their documentation.

 Configuration - (Redis) Backups